-- A1 have a basic knowledge and understanding of many aspects of British institutions and culture - A2 understand some basic aspects of business in the UK - A3 have an in-depth understanding of a chosen (project or option) topic - A4 have an appreciation of the culture of UK higher education and its expectations of students - A5 have an understanding of English grammar and vocabulary, including the conventions of academic English - A6 understand the basic requirements for writing a competent essay or report through video conferencing software and the project.
+- A1 have a basic knowledge and understanding of many aspects of British industry - A2 understand some basic aspects of business in the UK - A3 have an in-depth understanding of a chosen (project or option) topic - A4 have an appreciation of the culture of UK higher education and its expectations of students - A5 have an understanding of English grammar and vocabulary, including the conventions of academic English - A6 understand the basic requirements for writing a competent essay or report

-Knowledge and understanding is primarily taught through recorded lectures supported by reading, seminar discussion, tutorials and asynchronous tasks.
-English is primarily taught in smaller classes and reinforced through practice.
-The final project involves a large element of student research.
+Knowledge and understanding is primarily taught through lectures supported by reading, seminar discussion, tutorials and asynchronous tasks.
+Each module will also provide opportunities for students to work together (e.g. student-led discussion) under Guided Independent Study.